pilky/twitchmata/README.md

 Animata are a type of VTuber, virtual stream avatars common on Twitch.
 Animata are more akin to puppets, often controlled with a game controller, and they exist in a VIPO: **Virtual Interactive Puppet Overlay**.
 A VIPO is a virtual environment, often built in a game engine, which an Animata can move around in and interact with.
 They also provide interactivity to viewers, responding to various events on Twitch, which is where Twitchmata comes in.

+For a great example of what a VIPO overlay can do, visit https://twitch.tv/doigswift

 ## What Does Twitchmata Do?